Are you thinking of living in Manchester?

 Didsbury’s popularity is certainly warranted.

-Located only 4 miles from both the city centre and Manchester Airport, Didsbury offers residents a premium location.
+Located around 4.7 miles from both the city centre, Didsbury offers residents a premium location.

 As you would expect, Didsbury is very well connected to the surrounding area.